gc-da11yn/gc-da11yn.github.io/src/en/guides/section508-mapping/index.md

             </td>
             <td>
                 <p>8.2.2.1 Fixed-line devices</p>
-                <p>Where ICT hardware is a fixed-line communication device with speech output and which is normally held to the ear and which carries the "T" symbol specified in <strong>ETSI</strong> ETS 300 381, it shall provide a means of magnetic coupling which meets the requirements of <strong>ETSI</strong> ES 200 381-1.</p>
+                <p>Where ICT hardware is a fixed-line communication device with speech output and which is normally held to the ear and which carries the "T" symbol specified in <mark>ETSI</mark> ETS 300 381, it shall provide a means of magnetic coupling which meets the requirements of <mark>ETSI</mark> ES 200 381-1.</p>
                 <p>NOTE: ICT fulfilling the requirements of TIA-1083-A is deemed to comply with the requirements of this clause.</p>
             </td>
             <td>Explanatory update</td>
             <td>
                 <p>8.2.2.1 Fixed-line devices</p>
-                <p>Where ICT hardware is a fixed-line communication device with speech output and which is normally held to the ear<strong>, it shall provide a means of magnetic coupling which meets the requirements of ETSI ES 200 381-1 and shall carry the "T" symbol specified in ETSI ETS 300 381.</strong></p>
+                <p>Where ICT hardware is a fixed-line communication device with speech output and which is normally held to the ear<mark>, it shall provide a means of magnetic coupling which meets the requirements of ETSI ES 200 381-1 and shall carry the "T" symbol specified in ETSI ETS 300 381.</mark></p>
                 <p>NOTE 1: ICT fulfilling the requirements of TIA-1083-A is deemed to comply with the requirements of this clause.</p>
-                <p><strong>NOTE 2: Magnetic coupling is also known as inductive coupling for T-coil.</strong></p>
+                <p><mark>NOTE 2: Magnetic coupling is also known as inductive coupling for T-coil.</mark></p>
             </td>
             <td>
                 <p>Stylistic rewording</p>